Home

 Stuckist Clown Non-Demo, 28 November 2000, at Tate Britain, the day of the Turner Prize announcement.
 We were simply exercising our democratic right to visit a gallery we had paid for through our taxes in the attire of our choice - as confirmed by the Tate.

-We also took the opportunity to award the Anti Turner Prize Prize to the Art Clown of the Year for outstanding idiocy in the visual arts....This was awarded to Charles Saatchi and was a pie to put in his own face.
+We also took the opportunity to award the Anti Turner Prize Prize to the Art Clown of the Year for outstanding idiocy in the visual arts....The winner, announced by Margaret Walsh, Damien Hirst's godmother, was Charles Saatchi, and the prize was a pie to put in his own face.
 He also had to buy the pie as we forgot to get one.
 Other nominees were Sir Nicholas Serota, Norman Rosenthal (who's he?) and Sarah Kent (who's she?).

-Archives on the entire event can be found here and the Secret Diary of Ella Guru here
+Archives on the event can be found here and the Secret Diary of Ella Guru here

 The demo was covered by BBC Newsroom SouthEast and London Life radio during the day.